Xhosa Wars: Bartle Frere's War Council

 During the Cape's lightning quick campaign, Governor Frere had established a "war-council" at nearby King William's Town to direct the war against Gcalekaland.
-Frere and his Lieutenant General Sir Arthur Cunynghame were to represent the British Empire on this council, while two of Molteno's ministers, John X. Merriman and Charles Brownlee, were appointed to represent local Cape interests.

-The council was torn apart by argument from the beginning, as Frere refused Gcaleka appeals and worked towards full British occupation of Gcalekaland for white settlement and his future confederation.
-Frere also increasingly insisted on having complete imperial control of the war.
+Frere and his Lieutenant General Sir Arthur Cunynghame were to represent the British Crown on this council, while two of Molteno's ministers, John X. Merriman and Charles Brownlee, were appointed to represent local Cape interests.
+The council was torn apart by argument from the beginning, as Frere refused Gcaleka appeals and worked towards full opening of Gcalekaland to white settlement and his future confederation.
+Frere also increasingly insisted on having complete control of the war.

-The Cape government on the other hand was reluctant to see its local Commandos brought under British imperial command, in what it considered to be essentially a local conflict, not an imperial war of conquest.
+The Cape government on the other hand was reluctant to see its local Commandos brought under imperial command, in what it considered to be essentially a local border conflict, not an imperial war of conquest.
 The Cape had only recently attained local democracy and was extremely suspicious of Imperial infringements upon it.
-It also considered the slow-moving British troop columns to be absurdly unsuitable for frontier warfare – immobile, ineffective and vastly more expensive than local Cape forces.
-This last point of contention was chiefly exacerbated by Frere's insistence that the Cape's government pay for his imported British imperial troops, as well as its own local forces.
+It also considered the slow-moving British troop columns to be unsuitable for frontier warfare – immobile, ineffective and vastly more expensive than local Cape forces.
+This last point of contention was chiefly exacerbated by Frere's insistence that the Cape's government pay for the imperial troops, as well as its own local forces.
 The Cape Government wanted to fund and use only its own local forces.
-It did not desire British troops to operate in the Cape Colony in the first place, and especially objected to being forced to fund them.
+It did not desire imperial troops to operate in the Cape Colony in the first place, and especially objected to being forced to fund them.

-Merriman, who Molteno had appointed to oversee the Cape's war effort, initially worked hard to cooperate with Frere, but increasingly came to share Molteno's views on the ineptitude and injustice of British imperial policy in southern Africa.
+Merriman, who Molteno had appointed to oversee the Cape's war effort, initially worked hard to cooperate with Frere, but increasingly came to share Molteno's hostile views on British imperial policy in southern Africa.